U.S. lawmakers pile pressure on big banks over China ties, Taiwan

 "We will follow the government's guidance, which has been for decades to work with China," said Bank of America BAC.N Chief Executive Officer Brian Moynihan.
 "If they change that position, we will immediately change it, as we did in Russia."

-JPMorgan & Chase JPM.N CEO Jamie Dimon and Citigroup CEO Jane Fraser both concurred, saying their banks would follow government guidance if China were to invade Taiwan.
+JPMorgan Chase JPM.N CEO Jamie Dimon and Citigroup C.N CEO Jane Fraser both concurred, saying their banks would follow government guidance if China were to invade Taiwan.

 The increased scrutiny underscores the challenges the country's largest lenders increasingly face as they try to balance commercial interests with pressure from policymakers, activists and investors to take stances on environmental, social and governance issues.